 10.4.
 Dissemination format - microdata access

-Statistics Lithuania may, on the basis of contracts concluded with higher education institutions or research institutes, provide statistical data to researchers of these higher education institutions and research institutes to carry out specific statistical analyses for research purposes.
-Statistical data are provided in accordance with the provisions specified in the Description of Procedure for Data Depersonalisation and Pseudonymisation.
-More information is available on the Official Statistics Portal, in the section Data Provision.
+The State Data Agency may, on the basis of contracts concluded with higher education institutions or research institutes, provide statistical data to researchers of these higher education institutions and research institutes to carry out specific statistical analyses for research purposes.
+Statistical data are provided in accordance with the provisions specified in the Description of Procedure for Data Depersonalisation and Pseudonymisation, the document is available in Lithuanian only.
+More information is available on the Official Statistics Portal, in the section Data Provision, the document is available in Lithuanian only.

 10.5.
 Dissemination format - other